 - Data processors working on behalf of Cheshire Constabulary

-- Cheshire Constabulary may also obtain personal data from other sources such as its own CCTV systems, or correspondence.
+- Cheshire Constabulary may also obtain personal data from other sources such as its own CCTV and other video recording systems such as Body Worn Video and Unmanned Aerial Vehicle, or correspondence.

 Cheshire Constabulary will handle personal data in accordance with the Act.
 In particular we will ensure that personal data is used fairly and lawfully with appropriate justification.
 We will strive to ensure that any personal data used by us or on our behalf is of the highest quality in terms of accuracy, relevance and adequacy and is not excessive.
 We will strive to ensure that personal data is kept as up to date as required, is protected appropriately, and is reviewed, retained and securely destroyed when no longer required.
 We will respect individual's rights under the Act (see section 8 below).